 This was part of a backpacking trip by my brother and me with an original itinerary to cover Bangalore- Kumbakonam – Gangaikondacholapuram – Chidambaram – Pichavaram – Pondicherry – Tiruvannamalai – Bengaluru

 Although being located in the same district, soaked in history and RICH architectural heritage from the Chola era, Kumbakonam is a place that is mostly overshadowed by its counterpart at Tanjavur town.
 Hence, it is a place that is often spoken less about on a typical tourist’s circuit.
 I was curious to cover this city and absorb as much of it as possible.
-While I embarked on a weeklong backpacking through some parts of East-coast road, I had enlisted the temples that seemed culturally important and hoped to visit them while I passed through the city of Kumbakonam.
+While I embarked on a weeklong backpacking trip through some parts of the East Coast road, I had enlisted the temples that seemed culturally important and hoped to visit them while I passed through the city of Kumbakonam.

 Getting around:

 a.
-Temples within a cluster within the city (temples 1~5 and 11~12 in my list)
+Temples within a cluster within the city (temples 1~5 and 11~12 in my list) b.
+Temples within a cluster on the city outskirts (temples 6~8 in my list) c.
+Temples located in separate locations on the city outskirts (9~10 and 13~18 in my list)

 Accommodation: